Why A Cheater Will Cheat Again?

 Can People Change After Cheating?

-Nandita says, “I would like to believe that each person has the capacity and capability to change if they really want to.”
-Some cheaters really dive into self-reflection, seeking therapy or counseling, and genuinely wanting to change.
+Nandita says, “There are many infidelity recovery stories.
+I would like to believe that each person has the capacity and capability to change if they really want to.”
+There are many signs of a reformed cheater: Some really dive into self-reflection, seeking therapy or counseling, and genuinely want to change.
 They work hard, learn from their mistakes, and become more empathetic and self-aware.
-You can call these the signs of a reformed cheater if you will.
-But here’s the reality check: change isn’t a guarantee.
+But here’s the reality check: Change isn’t a guarantee.
 It’s not a quick fix, and some may slip up again despite their best intentions.

 Related Reading: 23 Signs Of Emotional Invalidation In A Relationship

-In sailing through the fiddly waters of infidelity and change, it’s essential to strike a balance between hope and realism.
-While people can change, it requires dedication, relational self awareness, and ongoing effort.
+According to a study, the healing process of reconciliation is tortuous and involves forgiveness, seeking counseling, managing memories, and vicarious learning.
+It says, “In rebuilding the relationship, a modification often took place, resulting in a shift in the power dynamic.”
+In sailing through the muddy waters of infidelity and healing, it’s essential to strike a balance between hope and realism.
+While people can change, it requires dedication, relational self-awareness, and ongoing effort.
 Whatever path you choose, remember that your happiness and well-being should always be the top priority.

 Key Pointers